AI3SW/django-be/README.md

 ### Provide initial style images for models

-Style images are saved in  [here](media/images/style).
+Style images are saved in [here](media/images/style) and their attributes in [here](fixtures/styletransfer.json) .
 Run below command to insert them into database.

 <mark>!</mark> check default values and make sure other parts are aligned